Skip to main content

 • re-ordered by register first and clock cycle second.
 The re-ordered columns allow for efficient validation of RISC-V memory operations.

-• After computing the data columns and PLONK columns, the Prover adds some random noise to the end of those columns in order to ensure that the protocol is zero-knowledge.
+• After computing the data columns and auxiliary/accum columns, the Prover adds some random noise to the end of those columns in order to ensure that the protocol is zero-knowledge.

 • The Prover encodes the trace as follows: